Which of the following amino acids are correctly represented by t... | Channels for Pearson+

 18. Amino Acids and Proteins

-Amino Acid One Letter Codes: Study with Video Lessons, Practice Problems & Examples
+Amino Acid Three Letter Codes: Study with Video Lessons, Practice Problems & Examples

 1PRACTICE PROBLEM

-Which of the following amino acids are correctly represented by the given abbreviations?
+Which of the following amino acids are correctly represented by the given three-letter abbreviations?

-Which of the following amino acids are correctly represented by the given abbreviations?
+Which of the following amino acids are correctly represented by the given three-letter abbreviations?